Search for AI Tools

 Key features

-• Support for a variety of neural network architectures.
+• Support for various neural network architectures

 Pros

-• Strong community support and resources available.
+• Strong community support and documentation

-• Compatible with popular libraries like NumPy.
+• Compatible with other ML libraries

 Cons

-• May have a steeper learning curve for beginners.
+• Steeper learning curve for beginners

 New in Deep Learning Frameworks